earnestaddae/earnestaddae.github.io/README.md

 [Redseacrons](http://www.redseacrons.com) is a safe, secure and friendly platform for women to share their concerns and receive help from other women who had similar concerns.

 ## Status
-We are actively developing the application for mobile phones
+We are actively developing the application for both Android & iOS

 ## About